Apps Mission Analysis Data Resources About

 See Data

-Actual classroom data shows a similar imbalance where critical thinking skills are taught significantly less.
-Below are relatively how many assignments and tests are given for various topics.
-Do you think this reflects what is most important for students to learn in life?
+Classroom data from over 500 schools shows a similar imbalance.
+Below are the relative number of assignments and tests given for various topics.
+Do you think this reflects the most important life skills for students to learn?

 Quadratic Eq.